 - Learn from every mistake as much as you can.
 The more you learn, the more your managers will appreciate your work (these lessons will be applicable in future innovation initiatives).

 Finally, use “the secret of contextual thinking” from the first to the last moment of the process.
 This is simply stated “the ability to perceive, understand and value creative and innovative input from the other’s (your manager) perspective”.
 You may even get to the point where the ideas that you produce resonate so much on your managers that they will themselves carry them out.
-This ability is learnt through insightful questioning and deep listening but it all starts with the intention (desire) to discover and understand deeply the cultivated (reasoned) viewpoints of others (try practicing with friends or relatives).
+This ability builds up through insightful questioning and deep listening but it all starts with the intention (desire) to discover and understand deeply the cultivated (reasoned) viewpoints of others (try practicing with friends or relatives).

 The leverage to “the secret of contextual thinking” is that the more you build trust in the existing managerial paradigm on creativity and innovation, the more you will be able to stretch that paradigm to enable the company to see beyond to the possibilities of new business models, markets or even redefining one’s industry.
 Are we not after all in a “City of Possibilities”?